mookid/diffr/README.md

 #### To integrate it with git:

-Add the following sectionto your `.gitconfig` file:
+Add the following section to your `.gitconfig` file:

 ```
 [pager]